NixOS/nixpkgs/doc/contributing/coding-conventions.chapter.md

 - `https://` URLs are secure in methods 1, 2, 3;

-- `https://` URLs are secure in method 5 *if* you use `""`, `lib.fakeHash`, `lib.fakeSha256`, or `lib.fakeSha512`.
-If you use any other hash, `fetchurl` will pass `--insecure` to `curl` in order to be robust in the face of TLS certificate expiration and to allow fetching over protocols like HTTP which do not incur the overhead of TLS.
+- `https://` URLs are secure in method 5 *only if* you use one of the listed fake hashes.
+If you use any other hash, `fetchurl` will pass `--insecure` to `curl` and may then degrade to HTTP in case of TLS certificate expiration.

 ## Patches {#sec-patches}